Notice the 14 branches of the tree representing the USA.

 - Washington - died soon after leaving office.
 Started the USA with 13 or 14 states.
 Then added Vermont(14) fully to the USA, and then Kentucky(15) and Tennessee(16).
 Bill of Rights is ratified soon after 14 joins.

 - Adams.
-Re-invigorated U.S. Navy to continue dealing with the problems in Northern Africa.
+Re-invigorated U.S. Navy to continue dealing with the pirates of northern Africa.
 Wished to be remembered for having kept the USA out of a war with France.
 Had to deal a lot with raising taxes and paying off the national debt, which made him somewhat unpopular.
 Strongly believed that strong partisan activities by opponents during a President's term as chief executive were unconstitutional, so he initiated his "anti-sedition act" activities based upon this belief against his opponents.

 Note that every President who has ever served has complained about partisan attacks while serving, but only Adams gets blamed and condemned for taking action against it.
 (Most democracies in the world today have strict rules prohibiting incumbents and opponents from campaigning outside set time and date limits.)